Dismiss Modal

 What is a Stroke?

 Simply put, a stroke is a "brain attack."
-It occurs when a part of the body loses function due to a disruption of blood flow in the brain.
+It occurs when part of the body loses function due to a disruption of blood flow in the brain.
 When this happens, either because of blockage from buildup in the arteries or when a vessel in the brain bursts, the affected area can’t get oxygen or nutrients.
-This can cause a wide range of symptoms, including paralysis, vision loss, difficulty speaking and severe headache.
+This can cause a wide range of symptoms, including the following:

 Without oxygen rich blood and nutrients, brain cells in the affected area begin to malfunction and die.
 Learn more about different types of stroke.